kez10228/orange/readme.md

 If you have any questions or need help, feel free to reach out to us at [kevin@orangearmy.co.uk](mailto:kevin@orangearmy.co.uk).

-Thank you for visiting the Orange Army website!
+Thank you for visiting the Bean Army website!
 We hope you enjoy your time here.